clearwater/octopress/source/_posts/2012-04-03-reading-joystick-inputs-with-gpio.markdown

 comments: true
 categories:
 ---
-The Chumby Hacker Board has a 5-way (Panasonic EVQQ7)(/resources/ATR0000CE9.pdf) dpad joystick on one corner which is connected to the CPU's GPIO lines.
+The Chumby Hacker Board has a 5-way Panasonic EVQQ7([Datasheet](/resources/ATR0000CE9.pdf)) dpad joystick on one corner at SW400.
+This post explains how to read the state of this switch via the GPIO interface.

 {%img /resources/evqq7.png %}

-The following table shows the signal names and pin addresses for each of the switch contacts A-E.  Holding the board such that the switch is in the south east corner [as shown here](http://clearwater.github.com/chumby-oe/blog/2012/03/20/chumby-hacker-board-illustrated/), A is east, B is south, C is north, D is west and E is depressed.
+Holding the CHB such that the switch is in the south east corner [as pictured here](http://clearwater.github.com/chumby-oe/blog/2012/03/20/chumby-hacker-board-illustrated/), switch A closes when the stick is pushed east, B is south, C is north, D is west and E closes when the stick is depressed.
+Sad dpad is sad.

+The following table lists the signals and pin addresses for each of the switch contacts A-E.

  - A : east : GPMI CE0n : BANK2_PIN28
  - B : south : GPMI WPn : BANK0_PIN23